-place."
-Audiences in Paris were im-Audiences in Paris were impressed by the technical experise and meticulousness of the Hawaii art she showed in Crossings 89: France/Hawaii. she says.
-Adding Hawaii cultural products to the mix cultural products to the mix cultural products to the mix cultural products and showed prown industry outside of tourism.
+Audiences in Paris were impressed by the technical expertise and meticulousness of the Hawaii art she showed in "Crossings '89: France/Hawaii," she says.
+Adding Hawaii cultural products to the mix could open doors for exporters, helping to build a home-grown industry outside of tourism.

 Art is, after all, about communication.
 And Silve believes that art, beginning with the grace and power of hula, could prove to be the most eloquent way to communicate to the world what Hawaii has to offer.